Copyright 2016. Kevin Casserly. All rights reserved.

 In 1996, I appraised a proposed multi-tenant industrial building.
 I was aware of many vacancies in the area and for the first time I researched, analyzed and delineated the market for this type of property - a Level C Market Analysis in appraiser parlance.
 My appraised value was less than the land and construction costs - meaning the property "as proposed" was not financially feasible.
 The bank asked me to reconsider my value opinion for this good customer who was also the mayor.
 The lender invited me to his office to "discuss" economic principles, not realizing that I had taught macro and micro economics.
 His opinions had nothing to do with the market value.
 I didn’t change the value.
 He stopped giving me appraisal work.
 The building was built but was underutilized with second tier quality tenants.
 Not long afterwards, the mayor asked me to appraise his parents’ property and has since invited me to visit him at his Florida home; and, the city gave me lots of appraisal work to do.

 In 2001, I appraised a well-kept, excellent-quality, engineering building near the northwest quadrant of I-494 / I-394.
 The building was undersized for its site.
 The result was that the value of the property "as improved" was the same as the value of the "site as though vacant" after demolition costs were considered.
 Thus, the highest and best use had two results: "as vacant" as a buildable lot, and “as improved-as is”.
-The reviewer for the large national bank criticized the appraisal until realizing that the collateral for lending purposes would be exceptional - because there would be two different types of probable buyers – someone needing land or someone needing a well-kept, excellent-quality industrial building at a prominent location.
+The reviewer for the large national bank criticized the appraisal until realizing that the collateral for lending purposes would be exceptional - because there would be two different types of probable buyers – someone needing land or someone needing a well-kept, excellent-quality, engineering building at a prominent location.